 About

-Amun Chaudhary is a cultural researcher, writer, and creative practitioner working at the intersection of culture, art, movement, and film, with a focus on engaging public audiences and shaping narratives.
-Her work combines field-based research, visual storytelling, and archival research to inform critical understandings of themes of gender, political subject-making, art, and lived experience as evidence for sociocultural development.
+Amun Chaudhary is a cultural researcher, writer, and creative practitioner working at the intersection of culture, art, movement, and film.
+Her work bridges field-based research, visual storytelling, and archival inquiry to explore questions of gender, political subject-making, materiality, and lived experience, with a sustained commitment to engaging public audiences.

-She has worked with the Pakistani Academy Selection Committee, Tasveer Film Festival, and Dazed MENA, and in 2024 served as the lead coordinator for Pakistan’s inauguration at the Cannes Film Festival, platforming independent projects to wider audiences.
-Her writing has been published in cultural magazines and journals, including Dominasian magazine, Daak vaak, Dazed MEN,A and the Undergraduate Journal for Global Citizenship.
+She has worked with the Pakistani Academy Selection Committee, Tasveer Film Festival, and Dazed MENA, and in 2024 served as lead coordinator for Pakistan’s inauguration at the Cannes Film Festival, supporting the presentation of independent projects to international audiences.
+Her writing has appeared in cultural magazines and journals including Dazed MENA, Daak Vaak, Dominasian, and the Undergraduate Journal for Global Citizenship.

-Amun holds a summa cum laude degree in Anthropology and Political Science from Middlebury College and is an alumna of the Middlebury-CMRS Oxford Humanities program and the UNH Summer Institute for Public Humanities.
-Fluent in English, Urdu, and Hindi, Amun is a trained Kathak dancer completing her training at the Visharad level.
+Amun graduated summa cum laude from Middlebury College with a degree in Anthropology and Political Science.
+She is an alumna of the Middlebury–CMRS Oxford Humanities Program and the UNH Summer Institute for Public Humanities.
+Fluent in English, Urdu, and Hindi, she is a trained Kathak dancer completing her training at the Visharad level.

 A woman with dark hair is holding a bouquet of flowers wrapped in white paper with pink floral designs.
 She is standing outdoors in front of a light blue wooden door and a brick wall with some flowers.